Principles of Alchemy

 Merlin is the first to admit that multiple choice exams are not the best way to test a student's knowledge and understanding.
 However, computer-based grading does not lend itself to essay questions and even fill-in-the-blanks is a problem for computer-based exams because of spelling or position of spaces that the student uses.
 Other testing methods, such as matching or other forms of scrambling, are nothing more than multiple choice problems in a different format.
 Rather than confuse the student by changing formats, Merlin decided to present the exams totally in multiple choice formats.

-Besides, a well-written multiple choice exam can be very good and educational!
+Besides, a well-written multiple-choice exam can be very good and educational!

-What makes a multiple choice exam "good" and how can it be "educational"?
+What makes a multiple-choice exam "good" and how can it be "educational"?

 The only drawback of this immediate feedback is that the student is then free to change the answer!
 However, that is not the point.
 Merlin does not write exams that are meant to merely generate a score - they are meant to help the student.
 Exams without feedback are easy for teachers to grade but provide no learning for students.
 Merlin believes that learning continues into the tests.